 Does Mississippi have preemption laws related to concealed carry (i.e. Does state law supersede local laws regarding the possession of handguns)?

-Yes.
+Yes, the state has preemption of firearms laws in Mississippi.
 However, local governments may regulate the discharge of firearms and the carrying of firearms at:

 A public park or at a public meeting of a county, municipality or other governmental body;